Advertiser Disclosure

 • If all else is equal, the Delta Corporate Traveler will get the upgrade

-Delta Diamonds are the first people to receive upgrades on any flight, and from past conversations with these travelers, they are in the forward cabin a majority of the time, though that percentage is starting to decline as Delta begins to more heavily upsell its premium cabins.
+Delta Diamonds are the first to receive upgrades on any flight, and they are often upgraded.
+However, that percentage is starting to decline as Delta begins to upsell its premium cabins more heavily.
 As a consolation, a Delta Diamond will be upgraded to Comfort+ right after they purchase their ticket, so at the very least, they can sit in the extra legroom seats scattered throughout the cabin.

 Earning More Points ($500 Value)

-Delta uses a dynamic system of pricing out awards and has removed its award charts, so it is difficult to actually estimate what the 165,000 miles earned with Diamond may be redeemed for.
-In general, this would roughly be worth 1 round-trip business class to Europe, if redeemed for maximum value.
+Delta uses a dynamic system of pricing out awards and has removed its award charts, so it’s difficult to estimate what the 165,000 miles earned may be redeemed for.
+In general, this would roughly be worth 1 round-trip business class to Europe if redeemed for maximum value.
 Because these miles are accumulated over time and award availability may be limited, the value can’t be compared to what an actual ticket may cost.

-CLEAR requires members to enroll by scanning their fingerprint and/or iris, and then as they come to the airport for flights, they simply scan their boarding pass and fingerprints and then proceed directly to the metal detectors and bag scanners.
-This avoids Diamond Medallions having to wait in line to have their information checked and will help expedite them getting through into the terminal and to the gate or club.
+CLEAR requires members to enroll by scanning their fingerprints or iris, and then as they come to the airport for flights, they simply scan their boarding pass and fingerprints and then proceed directly to the metal detectors and bag scanners.
+This avoids Diamond Medallions having to wait in line to have their information checked and will help expedite them getting through the terminal and to the gate or club.

 Highest Priority Boarding ($150 Value)